-We’ve all missed the joy of watching films in all their glorious technicolour in a cinema this past year; nothing beats catching a cult classic or hotly-anticipated release on a big screen.
-Expect, perhaps, when your favourite film is rolling as you savour the last of the sun’s rays or sit under twinkling stars.
-Here are the best outdoor cinemas in London not to miss this summer.
+We all know that nothing beats catching a cult classic or hotly-anticipated new release on the big screen – except, maybe, when that big screen also happens to be an outdoor cinema.
+There’s something deeply romantic about watching your favourite film al fresco, as you catch the last of the sun’s rays before they’re replaced by twinkling stars.
+From rooftop wonders to bucolic gems, these are the outdoor film screenings in London not to miss this summer.

 The Best Outdoor Cinemas in London

 The Barbican Outdoor Cinema season comprises 10 days of film screenings that promise to be full of fantasy, adventure and spectacular environments – but as this is the Barbican, they’re also going to make you think.
 Held in their outdoor Sculpture Court, which offers up fantastic views of the neighbouring skyscrapers, highlights include screenings of Martin Scorsese’s The Last Waltz, Studio Ghibli’s Nausicaä and the Valley of the Wind and, for the finale, Singin’ in the Rain (hopefully not accompanied by an actual downpour).

 The Luna Cinema